progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--I mentioned earlier that a header is stored with the content.
 Let’s take a minute to look at how Git stores its objects.
 You’ll see how to store a blob object — in this case, the string "what is up, doc?" — interactively in the Ruby scripting language.
 You can start up interactive Ruby mode with the `irb` command:-->

 Wir haben kurz erwähnt, daß zusammen mit einem Inhalt ein Header gespeichert wird.
 Schauen wir uns also genauer an, wie genau Git Objekte speichert.
-Du wirst sehen, wie ein Blob Objekt - in diesem Fall der String "what is up, doc?" (xxx übersetzen? xxx) gespeichert wird.
+Du wirst sehen, wie ein Blob Objekt – in diesem Fall der String „what is up, doc?“ (xxx übersetzen? xxx) gespeichert wird.
 Dazu nuten wir den interaktiven Ruby Modus, den du mit dem `irb` Befehl starten kannst:

 	$ irb
 	>> content = "what is up, doc?"